Vector search: register of interests declarations

 match score: 0.84

-I, too, refer the House to my entry in the Register of Members’ Financial Interests
+I also note my entry in the Register of Members’ Financial Interests in relation to higher education

 match score: 0.79